 Authenticate a request

-- Both the account key and secret key are valid and properly defined in the HTTP request headers.
+The account and user keys are valid and properly defined in the HTTP request headers.

-- The secret key is associated with the same account as the account key.
+The user key is associated with the same account as the account key.

 To learn more, see: